Cultural Property Issues

 - We will not find a workable solution unless all parties to the debate work together, including, the trade.

-As IADAA chairman Vincent Geerling prepares to address UNESCO in Paris for the second time in just over a year, here is a selection of reports based on recent investigations and research by IADAA and others, including the Dutch Police War Crimes Unit, that give a clearer picture about the current situation with regards to looted cultural property and ISIS, as well as what is happening in Europe.
+IADAA chairman Vincent Geerling addressed UNESCO in Paris for the second time in just over a year.
+Here is his speech as well as a selection of reports based on recent investigations and research by IADAA and others, including the Dutch Police War Crimes Unit, that give a clearer picture about the current situation with regards to looted cultural property and ISIS, as well as what is happening in Europe.

 Illicit trade and financing of terrorism – Centre d’Analyse du Terrorisme